 My philosophy in teaching is to foster a great love of music and to set the highest standards possible for students.
-Studying music is a powerful way to connect with one of the great artistic disciplines, and provides an opportunity to grow intellectually and spiritually.
+Studying music is a powerful way to connect with one of the great artistic disciplines and provides an opportunity to grow intellectually and spiritually.

-My former students have succeeded in their competitions, festivals, auditions and exams because of a commitment to excellence and a solid comprehension of efforts invested and practical application in performance.
+My former students have succeeded in their competitions, festivals, auditions, and exams because of a commitment to excellence and a solid comprehension of efforts invested and practical application in performance.

 Sophia, 17, student

 “As the parent of a music student, you look for a teacher who is not only knowledgeable and skilled on the instrument, but you look for patience and an instructor who holds the student accountable.
 Ron fully embodies all of these attributes.
-What’s more is that my daughter wanted to work for him and impress him with how hard she had worked since the last lesson.
+What’s more is that my daughter wanted to work for them and impress them with how hard she had worked since the last lesson.
 Ron was always on time, flexible when lessons needed to be rescheduled, easy to talk to, and a consummate professional at all times.”